emhill/117-Su15/src/morea/02.python/phw2.md

 1. How many pieces of information can be conveyed with a single bit?
 1. How many bits would you need to represent each of the 50 United States using a unique permutation of bits?
 1. How many bits are in a byte?
-1. What is the binary representation of the number 3?
+1. What is the binary representation of the number 33?
+2. What is the decimal representation of the number 110011?
-1. What is the encoding standard used to convert text into ordinal numbers?
+1. Name one encoding standard used to convert text into ordinal numbers?

 <!--## UNIX Command Overview